Paras014/Skin_disease_recognition/README.md

 # Skin_disease_recognition

-Built multiple neural network to recognise 8 different skin disease <br>
-The project aims in recognising 8 differnt .
+The project aims in recognising 8 differnt skin diseases, 3 different moodels are built for these purpose which take in different type of data to recognise the diseases.
 ## Dataset
 The dataset used here is the HAM10000 datset which contains 8 different skin diseases which are
 1)  Actinic keratoses and intraepithelial carcinoma / Bowen's disease (akiec)